tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 challenges, but they were all addressed again.
 Finally, I've been developing the present and future of the office with this machine.

+#### My New Phone: The LG G8X

+I bought a semi-new LG G8X in late 2021.

+It was a late 2019 high-end phone.
+It was cheaper than other brands because of the decline of LG, and the only good LG phones had was the hardware (i.e., non-LG parts).
+Snapdragon chips are everything when getting a cheap, older device.

+It's supposed to have Android 12 upgrades, but mine was stuck in Android 10 forever.
+In no way I'm flashing random Mediafire ROMs.
+I learned that when support is trash, you never play with "the recovery menu," "ROMs," or anything that problematic.

+With this phone, I've been able to proof concepts by recording lectures and a professional audio setup.
+It has a good camera for those moments, and it's been helpful for work (e.g., 2FA is crucial to be professional).

+It's been the most powerful device for gaming I've had so far.
+The Snapdragon 855, Adreno 640, and 6GB of RAM are an economical and powerful setup.
+It's lagging behind nowadays, but it's been powerful.

+By leveraging the LG G8X, a new world of possibilities has been opened for my professional work and entertainment.

 ## Addressing Challenging Computer Needs Over the Decades with Innate Tech Skills

 I've had an innate link to technology and have been through extreme full-size